 - $5,000 in fines.

-During sentencing, judges will often consider the sophistication of the operation, as well as defendant’s prior criminal record and whether actual harm was suffered as a result of defendant’s alleged actions.
+During sentencing, judges will often consider the sophistication of the operation, as well as the defendant's prior criminal record and whether actual harm was suffered as a result of the defendant's alleged actions.

 While forgery is generally prosecuted at the state level, it can become a federal offense if it involves altering some government-issued identification or a specific attempt at identity theft.